pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 }, { additionalSecretOutputs: ["result"] });
 ```

-Environment variables can be passed when we create a Fargate Service.
+We pass the environment variables when we create the Fargate Service.

 ```typescript
 // Create a Fargate service task that can scale out.